nidheesh-p/ent-mission-ctrl/README.md

 - Enterprise Admins
 - Security Engineers/Analysts
 - Onsite Technicians
-- Auditors (optional)
+- Auditors

 **2. Telecom Infrastructure Providers / Carriers**
 Stakeholders operating towers and providing device connectivity data.
-Integration is backend-to-backend (no UI in initial version).
+The integration with carriers is primarily through backend-to-backend.
+There is no Admin UI planned in the initial version which is considered to be a nice-to-have.

 **3. Platform Internal Users**
-Internal support users including:
+These are internal users who are responsible for on-boarding new enterprise clients, provide support and be the point-of-contact for the enterprises.
+Some roles supported by the system for the internal users are -
-- Customer Support / Account Managers
+- Customer Support/Account Managers
-- Internal Admins
+- Internal Admin

 ---

 ## 4. Functional Requirements

 ### For Enterprise Clients:
-- Device Management
+- Device Management: Tracking and management of devices and their operating systems (iOS, Android, Windows, etc.)
-- Application & Action Monitoring
+- Application & Action Monitoring: Detection of app usage and user actions on devices via cell tower equipment.
-- Policy Enforcement
-- Real-Time Security Dashboard
-- Auto-Remedial Actions
+- Policy Enforcement: Application of enterprise-defined policies to allow or deny actions on apps based on user roles.
+- Real-Time Security Dashboard:  Provide a real-time dashboard to monitor security health.
+This provides access to live insights on device health, policy enforcement, and security status.
+- Auto-Remedial Actions: Higher subscription plans should offer auto-remedial actions enforced at cell towers.
-- Tower Registration Integration
+- Tower Registration Integration: Integrate with communication real estate developers to ingest tower and carrier information.
-- User/Device Onboarding
+- User/Device Onboarding: Support onboarding of existing users and devices from various sources.
-- Auto-Discovery of Devices
+- Auto-Discovery of Devices: Enable auto-discovery of new enterprise devices through cell towers.
-- Internationalization Support
+- Internationalization Support: System should support translation of content on the UI.

 ### For Telecom Infrastructure Providers:
-- Multi-Carrier Support
-- Tower Metadata Registration
-- App Usage Telemetry Forwarding
+- Multi-Carrier Support: System must understand and respect each tower carrier and device compatibility.
+- Tower Registration: Provide tower metadata (location, capabilities, supported OS/carriers).
+- App Usage Data Feed: Forward app and usage telemetry from tower equipment to the system.

 ### For Platform Internal Users:
-- Admin Controls
+- Admin Controls: Add/update/delete policies, help enterprises with setup/troubleshooting.
-- Audit Logs
+- Audit Logs: Monitor rule enforcement across enterprises.
-- Platform Health Dashboard
+- Platform Health Dashboard: Track platform-wide health, error rates, and performance.

 ---

 ## 5. Non-Functional Requirements

-- **High Assurance**: Secure, enterprise-isolated data
+Non-functional requirements of the platform which should be satisfied across all user personas
+- **High Assurance**: Data isolation per enterprise, secure policy and device operations.
+This also ensures that the data shared by the telecom provider is securely handled, and privacy boundaries are respected.
-- **Accessibility**: WCAG-compliant UIs
+- **Accessibility**: Interfaces usable by all enterprise staff, including those having accessibility challenges. ie. WCAG-compliant UIs
-- **Performance**: Real-time ingestion from telecom edge
+- **Performance**: Ingest app usage and device data at scale without lag from telecom providers to the platform and to the end enterprise clients.
-- **Scalability**: Support for large-scale device/user footprint
+- **Scalability**: Support hundreds(?) of enterprises and their device/user footprint.
-- **Cross-Platform**: Web + mobile
+- **Cross-Platform and form-factors**: Web, mobile and tablets of different real-estate
 - **Offline Support**: Especially for field technicians
-- **Global Availability**: Resilient across regions
+- **Global Availability**: Highly available across different regions.

 ---